CTA13/APT-Scripting-Usage/APT Scripting Usage Doc.md

 <h2>APT Scripts</h2>

 <p>APT scripting can be used to execute many commands when managing applications in the terminal.
-These commands are crucial so software can be installed or updated so packages function properly.
-It provides the same functionality as specialized APT tools, like apt-get and apt-cache, but enables more configurable options.</p>
+These commands are crucial for software to be installed or updated so packages function properly.
+It provides the same functionality as specialized APT tools, like <code>apt get</code> and <code>apt cache</code>, but enables more configurable options.</p>

 <p>Most commonly used commands:<p/>
 <ol>